damorita/RASA_chatbot/README.md

 ### Training Dialogue:
 To train the dialogue of the chatbot, you will need to update files pertaining to stories (includes entities & slots),  and domain.
 All of this get aggregated into the stories.md and domain.yml file.
 1. Under the backend/domain/ folder, you will find folders for utterances and files for actions, slots, entities and intents.
 Add new yml files for new content.
 Otherwise you can edit existing files.
 2. Run the *training_scripts/build/build_domain_file.py* to update the domain.yml file.
-Run the *training_scripts/build//build_stories_file.py* to update the stories.md file.
 3. If you would like to train your bot and add new stories by conversation, run the *training_scripts/train_online.py*.
 Otherwise Run the the *training_scripts/update/Update_Dialogue_Model.py* to update the model with the new contents

 ### Talk to Your Trained Chatbot: